Download our FREE Best Practice Guides for professionals supporting autistic students in Higher Education

 Autistic students who receive appropriate support in a timely manner thrive in higher education.
 Their skills and expertise are recognised and they have access to world class lectures and library facilities to support their special interests, and other opportunities that enable them to grow and develop.
 Following our guides will help you to help students make the most of their time studying and living at university.

 We ask you for your contact details so that we can analyse information about the use of the guides.
 We will not pass on your details to anyone outside of the Autism&Uni team.
 We may contact you in the future to ask you about the impact the guides had on your practice and your organisation.
+If you cannot download the guides from here, or you do not want to give your contact details, please email email@example.com to request PDF copies.

 Are you interested in translating the guide into your own language?
 So are we!
 Please contact Dr Marc Fabri, Leeds Beckett University, firstname.lastname@example.org to discuss additional translations.